Blog

 This is not a problem for a modern LIS system with a flexible architecture and better interoperability features, including standardized interfaces and APIs.
 A modern laboratory information system is also customizable and scalable, two other key requirements for digital pathology.

-Turning LIS System Insight into Action
+Turning Lab Information System Insight into Action

 Improved Efficiency: A modern laboratory information system streamlines lab workflow, automates processes, and reduces manual repetitive tasks.
 All this leads to faster turnaround times, decreased errors, and improved overall efficiency that labs using a legacy LIS system simply can’t match.